cybertec-postgresql/pgwatch/docs/components.rst

 are some basic overview tables to analyze the gathered data and also possibilities to delete unneeded metric data (when removing a test host for example).

-NB!
 Note that the Web UI can only be used if storing the configuration in the database (Postgres).

 Metrics representation
 ----------------------